Fat camp shows China battling the bulge

 Ding said there had been no action taken by the government to address the problem.

-"The government pays little attention to obesity partially because many parents and even doctors still lack the awareness to recognize and seriously cope with obesity as a problem," he said.
+"The government pays little attention to obesity partially because many parents and even doctors still lack the awareness to recognise and seriously cope with obesity as a problem," he said.

 (Additional reporting by Beijing Newsroom; Editing by Ken Wills and Jonathan Thatcher)